guanqun-yang/wordpress/_posts/2023-11-15-research-notes-llm-practice.md

 )
 ```

-We could monitor the status of fine-tuning and retrieve the recent fine-tuning jobs:
+We could monitor the status of fine-tuning on the OpenAI website.
+If using code is preferred, we could use one of the commands below.

 ```python
 from openai import OpenAI